-Although virtualization is in many ways identical to running on physical hardware from a software perspective, there are certain caveats that are unique to a connection sensitive application such as a vulnerability assessment scanner.
-Having an extremely diverse customer base including some of the largest deployments of vulnerability assessment, Retina has had a significant amount of in various environments and the challenges that can go along with them.
+Although virtualization is in many ways identical to running on physical hardware from a software perspective, there are certain caveats that are unique to a connection-sensitive application such as a vulnerability assessment scanner.
+Having an extremely diverse customer base, including some of the largest deployments of vulnerability assessment, Retina has had a significant amount of experience across various environments and the challenges that can go along with them.

 As virtualized environments and configurations vary widely, we can provide some guidance for scanning from these environments and anomalies you may encounter.
 Regardless of the scanning solution, best practice guides, minimum prerequisites, and user documentation should be adhered to during the installation of the products. eEye has developed a set of recommendations that will optimize the solution in a virtual environment and minimize any potential run times errors or scan anomalies:

 Retina should have a dedicated physical NIC for its scanning jobs since UDP packets by nature can be dropped during high utilization from another application sharing the NIC.
 It is our experience that highly utilized virtualized systems favor established TCP connections over half-open or SYN only connections as well.
 This can have an undesirable effect on scan results too.